VectorPosse/GraphTypes/GraphTypes.md

 **CAREFUL!**

-Numerical data is not always quantitative.
+Numbers are not always quantitative.

 > *Do you own a car?*
 >> 0 = "No", 1 = "Yes"